 Don’t get us wrong, there are Superoceans out there that make for great dress watches.
-We mean, it’s a Breitling.
+We mean, it’s a Breitling watch.
 You can wear it anywhere you want.
 But the Superocean aesthetic is generally more attuned to action than the stiff sleeves of a dress shirt.

 As it turns out, we have some great Superoceans in stock and ready to ship.
 Let’s take a look.

 This is the perfect example of what we were talking about when we said Superoceans often have bolder colors.
-The yellow dial on this stunning piece is absolutely beautiful to look at.
-In fact, it’s hard not to look at, given that this is a 48mm watch.
-It’s very present.
+The green reflective dial on this stunning piece is absolutely beautiful to look at.
+In fact, it’s hard not to look at, given how present the green is.

 The look is classic modern Superocean, with the big luminous hands and markers.
 The rotating bezel is large and looks like it was originally built for a tank cannon.

-The thing about Breitlings is that they’re actually built to perform the functions they’re meant for, which means that this guy sports a 300 meter water resistance and a solid rubber strap.
+The thing about Breitling watches is that they’re actually built to perform the functions they’re meant for, which means that this guy sports a 200 meter water resistance and a solid rubber strap.
 It’s meant to dive, though whether you’re diving into the ocean or into a rich social event is up to you.

 One great thing about Superoceans is that they come in a variety of sizes.
 There are 48s, 46s, 44s, and this guy, a svelte 42mm masterpiece.
 Okay, well, maybe 42mm isn’t exactly svelte, but it’s a lot less imposing than the previous 48.